 The Company has evaluated the positive and negative evidence bearing upon the realizability of its deferred tax assets.
-As required by the provisions of ASC 740, Income Taxes, management has determined that it is more-likely-than-not that the Company will not utilize the benefits of federal, state and foreign deferred tax assets for financial reporting purposes.
-Accordingly, the deferred tax assets have been fully reserved at June 30, 2012 and December 31, 2011.
+As required by the provisions of ASC 740, Income Taxes, management has determined that it is more-likely-than-not that the Company will not utilize the benefits of federal, state and foreign net deferred tax assets for financial reporting purposes.
+Accordingly, the net deferred tax assets are subject to a full valuation allowance at September 30, 2012 and December 31, 2011.